 Rule #4: The Timeline Is Critical

-The 1031 exchange timeline is constraining, and failure to follow the timeline has serious consequences.
+The 1031 exchange timeline is strict, and failure to follow it has serious consequences.
 First, the exchange itself will be invalidated, so you’ll miss the tax benefits.
 You may also face legal ramifications for noncompliance with the IRS regulations.
 Audits, penalties, and fines are also possible.

 This short timeline puts pressure on all the parties involved, especially in markets with high demand.
 Decisions must be made quickly during an exchange, so preparation is key.